Malden Island: Whalers and guano diggers

 The five or six European supervisors on the island were given "a row of little tin-roofed, one-storeyed houses above the beach", while the native labourers from Niue Island and Aitutaki were housed in "big, barn-like shelters".
 Grimshaw described these edifices as being "large, bare, shady buildings fitted with wide shelves, on which the men spread their mats and pillows to sleep".
 Their food consisted of "rice, biscuits, yams, tinned beef, and tea, with a few cocoanuts for those who may fall sick".
 Food for the white supervisors consisted of "tinned food of various kinds, also bread, rice, fowls, pork, goat, and goat's milk", but vegetables were hard to come by.

 Indentured labourers on Malden were contracted for one year, paid ten shillings per week plus room and board, and repatriated to their home islands when their contracts expired.
 Salaries for the supervisors were described as "quite high".
+Some labourers were prisoners, sentenced by New Zealand resident agents.
 Work hours were 5 am to 5 pm, with one hour and 45 minutes given off for meals.

 The guano diggers constructed a unique railroad on Malden Island, with cars powered by large sails.
-Laborers pushed empty carts from the loading area up the tramway to the digging pits, where they were then loaded with guano.
+Laborers pushed empty carts from the loading area up the tramway to the digging pits, where they were loaded with guano.
 At the end of the day, the sails were unfurled, and the train cars whisked back to the settlement by the prevailing southeastern winds.
 While cars were known to jump the tracks more than once during these excursions, the system seems to have worked fairly well.
 Railroad handcars were also used.
 This tramway remained in use on Malden as late as 1924, and its roadbed still exists on the island today.